MikeTaylor/palaeo-concrete/giw/proofreading-notes.md

 ## Page 65

 * Title: set "Diplodocus" in italics.
+XXX currently in non-bold italics: should it be bold italics?
 * Title: remove "Northeastern Utah", since we now have the second clause.
 * Title: "Cultural", not "Cutltural".
 * In summary, the title should read read: "The Concrete _Diplodocus_ of Vernal—A Cultural Icon of Utah", as on the cover.